systechafrica/MSS-Documentation/docs/src/frequentquestions/README.md

 **6. Does Systech provide user training and Support?**

    Systech offers a range of training resources, including system documentation, webinars, and on-site training sessions.
 Technical support is available to assist users with any issues they may encounter while using the system.

+   Systech offers a range of training resources, including system documentation, webinars, and on-site training sessions.
+Technical support is available to assist users with any issues they may encounter while using the system.